strukturart/feedolin/README.md

 You can download the latest version from the Releases page.
 The app is not auto-updating.
 To update it, you have to follow the same steps you took when installing it.

+## Mastodon

+Originally I only wanted to write an rss reader for KaiOS, now I have decided to connect the fediverse as well. a mastodon login enables you to display the mastodon home timeline. in mastodon you have the option of subscribing to other sources/instances of fediverse, which will then also find their way to your feature phone.

 ## How to use

 - Enter to show full news